Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 Book: Pompeii: The Life of a Roman Town, Mary Beard

 Today is my natalem.
 It might as well be my last day on earth.
-The mountain is growling menacingly, shaking the ground every so often.
+The mountain is growling menacingly, shaking Pompeii’s ground every so often.
 The grey wisp of smoke had not left the top of it for weeks.
 The gods are not happy.

 I was sipping my vino in the filthy watering hole in Regio Secondo while staring at Vesuvio.
 My two friends were laughing maniacally at some joke I missed completely.
 Bless them for they are good company and reliable help in my work and travels.